vivekmathema/OSTRFPD/README.md

 ```

-Optionally, if users chooses to compile the ostrfpd.py from source using LINUX version of pyinstaller (Refer to pyinstaller installation for Windows) and then use the binary, please follow the command below from OSTRFPD directory to generate LINUX binaries.
+Optionally, if users choose to compile the ostrfpd.py from source using LINUX version of pyinstaller (Refer to pyinstaller installation for Windows) and then use the binary, please follow the command below from OSTRFPD directory to generate LINUX binaries.

 ```
 $ pyinstaller -D -F -n ostrfpd --onefile -c "ostrfpd.py"